Skip to content

 Description

-Ancient Greek bronze coin with an image of a long necked horse looking back over its shoulder.
+This ancient Greek bronze coin features an image of a long-necked horse looking back over its shoulder.
 The reverse side of the pendant is a lovely rendering of the goddess Tanit, wearing a wreath of leaves.

 Size and Material